datacarpentry/astronomy-python/episodes/04-motion.md

 Stars near this line have the highest probability of being in GD-1.

 To select them, we will use a "Boolean mask".
-We wil start by selecting the `phi2` column from the `DataFrame`:
+We will start by selecting the `phi2` column from the `DataFrame`:

 ~~~